 As part of the curriculum in Marymount we provide a range of activities to support the holistic development of our pupils.
 You can find out about some of them by reading on this page or clicking on the links.

-Activities and Programmes in Marymount include Green School, Music, Sport, Dance and Drama, Incredible Years, First Steps, Reading Recovery, Maths Recovery, Friends for Life, Maths Week, Book Week, Seachtain na Gaeilge, Sports Day and After School activities (These take place from time to time and we let parents know in advance).
+Activities and Programmes in Marymount include Music, Sport, Incredible Years, First Steps, Reading Recovery, Maths Recovery, Friends for Life, Maths Week, Book Week, Seachtain na Gaeilge, Sports Day, Soccer & Rugby Coaching, Basketball and After School activities (These take place from time to time and we let parents know in advance).

 School Completion Programme